 |

-the 10th Anniversary Commemoration of the Day Hall Takeover
+part of the 10th Anniversary Commemoration of the Day

-at Cornell University, Ithaca, NY, I will be participating
+Hall Takeover at Cornell University, Ithaca, NY, I will

 The Role of the Arts in Activism